chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

     </div>
 </div>
 <div class="caption">
-    Quebec heat map
+    Map made my Merve Tekgürler using Arc GIS.
 </div>

-In this second map, we see scaled place names, with frequency of place names represented by colors.
-The place names that ranked highest in frequency were the United States, France, Ottawa, Paris, Cuba, and Vietnam.
+In this second map, we see scaled place names, with the highest frequency of place names represented by yellow, then orange, red, and the lowest frequencies represented by pink and purple.
+The country place names that ranked highest in frequency were the United States, France, Canada, Cuba, and Vietnam.
+The city place names that ranked the highest were Ottawa and Paris.

 ## Analysis

 I initially called this project Islands that Repeat Themselves.
 The title was initially a nod to precisely the fact that I was not unconvinced that place names were not just placeholders.
 In other words, I guessed that place names outside of Quebec were placeholders for one another and for Quebec itself.
 I was not only thinking of Lafond’s fabulation in titling the paper, but of Antonio Benítez-Rojo’s 1989 book, The Repeating Island: The Caribbean and the Postmodern Perspective.
 Benítez-Rojo argues that the Caribbean is best understood as an iterative meta-archipelago, which constantly changes and reconfigures space in a way that defies linear time and geographic categorization.
 In Benítez-Rojo’s words, “an island that ‘repeats’ itself, unfolding and bifurcating “South of Anticosti begins the Caribbean Sea…” is an “unwarranted [simplification] until it reaches all the seas and lands of the earth, […] inspires multidisciplinary maps of unexpected designs.”[^fn2] We can certainly call the map that Lafond describes “multidisciplinary” and “of unexpected design.”

 However, “South of Anticosti begins the Caribbean Sea…” is more than “multidisciplinary” and “of unexpected design.”
 I found Martin Lewis and Karen Wigen’s concept theorization of “meta-geography” useful for understanding how this is productively untrue.
 Lewis and Wigen define meta-geography as the large-scale “set of spatial structures through which people order their knowledge of the world.”[^fn3] That “ideological power” is behind “unwarranted simplifications of global spatial patterns” (xiii).